Do Go On - 207 - The Golden State Killer

 I didn't really see much like that.

-Oh, I imagine, oh, the life would be turned upside down
+Imagine their life would be turned upside down as well.

 Totally.

-Yeah, just reframing everything in, think you know.
+Yeah, just reframing everything you think you know.

 Yeah.

-and the first thing we like to do in the second half of our episode is the fact quote or question
+And the first thing we like to do in the second half of our episodes is the fact quote or

 Really, she's a woman of the world.